will-lancer/will-lancer.github.io/README.md

 ideas I'm playing around with for the future are:
   * Advice for undergrad (targeted towards math/physics/CS majors)
   * A physics version of [the Napkin](https://web.evanchen.cc/napkin.html) by Evan Chen

+As I don't have much time these days, my only semi-finished writing is my handout on index notation.
+You may find it [here]([Expository/Math/IndexNotationpt2.pdf](https://docs.google.com/gview?url=https://raw.githubusercontent.com/will-lancer/handouts/main/Expository/Math/IndexNotationpt2.pdf&embedded=true)).
+Please let me know if you have any comments, big or small.

 ### Contact
 Email: william.lancer@stonybrook.edu